aber-cs-groupten/stumblr-doc/DOCS/Drafts/FinalReport/finalReport.md

 -----------------------------------------------

 1. How did the team perform as a whole, and how could that have been improved?
 As a whole, the team performed fantastically, which resulted with a finished product i think we're all extremely happy with.
-The contributions of some team members significantly outweighed the contribution of others however which led to a
+The contributions of some team members significantly outweighed the contribution of others however which led to an unballanced seperation of the work.
+I think the project as a whole could have been improved by spending more time focussing on making sure the Git version control was nailed down and fully understood in everyones mind, because it allows for far greater collaberation even when the group aren't in the same room.
+Another improvment i'd make if i did this again would have a better adopted communications system due to the fact that neither Kieran or Ashley spend much time on facebook, meaning they missed out on a lot of the communications that were happening.
 2. How could the project have been improved?

 3. What were the most important lessons learned about software projects and about working in teams?